-- The Red Stapler: Her name (an Arabic name meaning "high, lofty, sublime") and variations of it (Aliyah, Alea, etc.) entered the top 1000 in the U.S. only after she became famous.
+- The Red Stapler: Her name (an Arabic name meaning "high, lofty, sublime") and variations of it (Aliyah, Alea, etc.) entered the top 1000 most popular baby names in the U.S. only after she became famous.

 - Short-Lived Big Impact: She only released 3 albums over 7 years and died at 22, but is considered one of the defining artists of R&B today.

 - Trent Reznor - yes, that Trent Reznor - was asked to contribute to Aaliyah, but had to pull out due to scheduling conflicts.
 He hasn't talked much about it since, but it would still have been interesting to hear some industrial R&B.

 - There's also the much more obvious case of What Could Have Been.
 A lot of the reviews for her third album said that while it was very good on its own, it also shows the enormous potential she had.